 Douglas Hynd (Australia) is Adjunct Research Fellow at the Australian Centre for Christianity and Culture, Charles Sturt University.
 He is an Anabaptist active on peace and justice issues, particularly support of asylum seekers.
 His latest book, Community Engagement after Christendom was published in 2022 by Wipf & Stock.
 Twitter: @DouginCanberra

 Harry Hagopian (Middle East/England) is an international lawyer, ecumenist and political consultant.
-He also acts as Legal Consultant to OTS Solicitors in London (particularly on Brexit and immigration issues).
+He has also acted as Legal Consultant to OTS Solicitors in London (particularly on Brexit and immigration issues).
 He has been a regular, specialist contributor on Middle East and related issues.
 His past columns can be found here.
-His book Keeping Faith with Hope: The Challenge of Israel–Palestine was published by Ekklesia in 2019.
+His book Keeping Faith with Hope: The Challenge of Israel–Palestine was published by Ekklesia in 2019, and will be substantially revised and reissued in 2025.
 Twitter: @harryhagopian

-Jake Cunliffe (United States) is an ordained deacon in the Episcopal Church.
-Recently, He has coordinated a diocesan task force against the death penalty and advocated for children in Ohio.
+Jake Cunliffe (United States) is an ordained within the Episcopal Church.
+He has been coordinator of a diocesan task force against the death penalty and advocated for children in Ohio.
 He has previous experience in nonprofit and public sector research, banking, and recruitment consulting.